Please enter a valid search term

 The concern about cold temperatures and wine is that if the bottle gets really cold for an extended period, the liquid inside will expand as it freezes, and it could put pressure on the cork or even crack the bottle.
 Wine freezes at around 15° to 20° F.”

-For most shipments our private Napa Valley based carrier uses temperature controlled vehicles to transport your wine most of the way to you.
-At the regional depot it is handed off to a local carrier for delivery, often UPS.
-You have the option to have them put ice packs in at the depot to protect it from the heat on the final leg of its journey.
-You can select this on our weather release form above, or contact us.
+Most shipments outside of California are serviced by a private Napa Valley-based carrier that uses temperature-controlled vehicles to transport your wine from our warehouse facility to a depot near you.
+Once it arrives at this depot it is handed off to a local carrier for delivery, often UPS.
+AT this depot you have the option to put ice packs in your order to protect it from the heat on the final leg of its journey (which is not temperature controlled).
+These ice packs will usually only last 24 hours (it is imperative that you do not miss the first delivery attempt).
+You can select to purchase ice packs on our weather release form above or contact us.
 Extra fees apply.
-It’s always preferred to use a commercial shipping address, but especially during weather extremes.
+It’s always preferred to use a commercial shipping address, especially during weather extremes.
 Businesses receive their shipments in the morning, and first delivery attempts are usually successful.

 All wine is stored in our warehouse in California.
 Our shipping service provider assesses standard shipping rates based on your delivery address from our warehouse.